-An educated community - our District provides a range of quality, lifelong education and training opportunities.
+Our District provides a range of quality, lifelong education and training opportunities.

-- Advocate for improvements to educational opportunities within the District - Provide lifelong learning opportunities through its Libraries
+- Advocate for improvements to educational & learning opportunities within the District - Provide lifelong learning opportunities through its Libraries

 The community facilities activity makes key contributions to the achievement of these objectives.